realA10001986/Dash-Gauges/README.md

 Your Dash Gauges know two ways of WiFi operation: Either they create their own WiFi network, or they connect to a pre-existing WiFi network.

 As long as the device is unconfigured, it creates its own WiFi network named "DG-AP".
 This mode of operation is called "**Access point mode**", or "AP-mode".
-In this mode, other devices - such as computers/handhelds - can connect to the Dash Gauges, but there is no BTTFN, no HA/MQTT.
+In this mode, other devices - such as computers/handhelds - can connect to the Dash Gauges, but they cannot connect or talk to other devices.

 ![APmode](img/apmode.png)